byunJunho/OPi_H5/README.txt

-This package provide methods for controlling GPIO pins, I2C and SPI buses on OrangePI board with Allwinner H5 and 40 pin GPIO.
+This package provide methods for controlling GPIO pins, I2C and SPI buses on :
+- OrangePI PC2

 It's a fork of the package written for A20-OLinuXino-MICRO by Stefan MAVRODIEV from OLIMEX - https://www.olimex.com/